osamaayub/osamaayub/README.md

 - 👨‍💻 All of my projects are available at [https://osamaayub.netlify.app/](https://osamaayub.netlify.app/)

-- 💬 Ask me about **react, tailwind CSS, react hooks, redux,html,css, Bootstrap, javaScript**
+- 💬 Ask me about **React, Tailwind CSS, React hooks, Redux,Html,CSS, Bootstrap, JavaScript**

 - 📫 How to reach me **ayubosama416@gmail.com**